 Practically, you better prepare lentils with chia seeds, instead of rice.
-They’re high in methionine and also chia seeds are a complete protein!
-Chia seeds contain all 9 essential amino acids.
+They’re high in methionine.
+Also, chia seeds are a complete protein!
+They contain all 9 essential amino acids.
 Furthermore, chia seeds are among the best plant-based sources of omega-3s.
 Omega-3s are vital for good metabolism and even for building muscle mass!

 Do lentils have protein to built muscle mass?

 Lentils are particularly high in lysine.
 Lysine is also an essential amino acid.
 Hence, lysine is necessary for muscle growth and good metabolism.
 We need about 30 mg of lysine per kg of body weight.
 Hence, a 70 kg person needs about 2.1g of lysine a day.